Blue poison dart frog: Behavior

-D. tinctorius "Azureus" the blue poison dart frog is a mainland animal, but stays close to water sources.
-These frogs spend most of their awake time, during the day, hopping around in short leaps.
-They are very territorial and aggressive both towards their own species and others very much like other poison dart frogs.
-To ward off intruders, they use a series of calls, chases, and wrestling.
+The blue poison dart frog is a terrestrial amphibian, and so generally remains close to a source of water.
+They spend most of their active hours hunting for insect prey, hopping in short leaps.
+They are very territorial and aggressive, towards both members of their own species, and others.
+This is typical of poison dart frog species.
+They employ a territorial threat display involving a number of techniques, including calls, chasing, and wrestling.